Napier Deltic: History and design

 The Deltic story began in 1943 when the British Admiralty set up a committee to develop a high-power, lightweight diesel engine for motor torpedo boats.
 Hitherto in the Royal Navy, such boats had been driven by petrol engines, but their highly flammable fuel made them vulnerable to fire, unlike diesel-powered E-boats.
-A patent for an engine, similar in complexity, but with four lines of pistons, not just three, was filed in 1930 by Wifredo Ricart, linked to Alfa-Romeo, and to the Spanish INI truck maker Pegaso Pat ES0118013.

 Until this time, diesel engines had poor power-to-weight ratios and low speed.
 Before the war, Napier had been working on an aviation diesel design known as the Culverin after licensing versions of the Junkers Jumo 204.
 The Culverin was an opposed-piston, two-stroke design.
 Instead of each cylinder having a single piston and being closed at one end with a cylinder head, the Jumo-based design used an elongated cylinder containing two pistons moving in opposite directions towards the centre.
 This obviates the need for a heavy cylinder head, as the opposing piston filled this role.
 On the downside, the layout required separate crankshafts on each end of the engine that must be coupled through gearing or shafts.
 The primary advantages of the design were uniflow breathing and a rather "flat" engine.

 The Admiralty required a much more powerful engine, and knew about Junkers' designs for multicrankshaft engines of straight-six and diamond forms.
 The Admiralty felt that these would be a reasonable starting point for the larger design that it required.
 The result was a triangle, the cylinder banks forming the sides, with crankshafts at each corner connected by phasing gears to a single output shaft—effectively three separate V-12 engines.
-The Deltic could be produced with varying numbers of cylinders; 9 and 18 were the most common, having either three or six banks of cylinders, respectively.
+The Deltic could be produced with varying numbers of cylinders; 9 and 18 were the most common, having either three or six cylinders per bank, respectively.
 In 1946, the Admiralty placed a contract with the English Electric Company, parent of Napier, to develop this engine.

 One feature of the engine was the way that crankshaft-phasing was arranged to allow for exhaust port lead and inlet port lag.
 These engines are called "uniflow" designs, because the flow of gas into and out of the cylinder is one way, assisted by blowers to improve cylinder exhaust scavenging.
-The inlet/outlet port order is In/Out/In/Out/In/Out going around the triangular ring (i.e. the inlet and outlet manifold arrangements have C3 rotational symmetry).
+The inlet/outlet port order is in/out/in/out/in/out going around the triangular ring (i.e. the inlet and outlet manifold arrangements have C3 rotational symmetry).